springernature/vpat/springerlink.md

 <br><br>
 Most text and images of text in the newer design have a contrast ratio of at least 4.5:1.
 Links generally fall slightly short of WCAG AA requirements, with a contrast ratio of 4.3:1.
 <br><br>
 Gradient background images are used throughout checkout.springer.com, with insufficient contrast between the text and one or more of the gradient background colours.
+These issues are resolved in the new version of the checkout process design at order.springer.com; we are in the process of transferring all checkout content to the new design.
 <br><br>
 Third party advertising scripts may inject content with insufficient contrast.
 </td>